10 Best Affordable Homeowners Insurance Companies of 2026

 That's why ease of filing, plus getting the payout you need, can be worth every extra penny you pay for with Amica.

-Amica also has a host of great discount opportunities and a contractor referral service for their customers.
+Amica also has many great discount opportunities and a contractor referral service for their customers.

 In certain states, you can also buy into their dividend program that gives money back to you at the end of the year.